-GISEC Global 2025 Gets Underway In Dubai, Fuelling Growth Of The Billion-Dollar Cybersecurity Market

-The 14th edition, held under the theme 'Securing an AI-Powered Future', has attracted more than 450 CISOs and 750 businesses from over 160 countries.

-Kaspersky CEO and founder Eugene Kaspersky is among the top speakers to take to the stage on the opening day.
+GISEC Global 2025 gets underway in Dubai, fuelling growth of the billion-dollar cybersecurity market

-Dubai, United Arab Emirates, 7th May 2025, ZEX PR WIRE , Leveraging AI to help build secure and resilient infrastructures and redefining the future of the cybersecurity industry were among the key topics explored at GISEC Global 2025 as the world's third-largest cybersecurity event got underway today.
+(MENAFN- Seven Media) Dubai, United Arab Emirates, 6th May 2025: Leveraging AI to help build secure and resilient infrastructures and redefining the future of the cybersecurity industry were among the key topics explored at GISEC Global 2025 as the world’s third-largest cybersecurity event got underway today.

 ‘Industry must rise to meet the challenges of the fifth industrial revolution’